 Research, impact, policy & advocacy

-Mission Australia undertakes independent research and produces publications on the key issues affecting our services and the people who use them.
-We also collaborate with universities, other community service providers and government agencies on research and policy projects.
+Mission Australia undertakes research and produces publications on the key issues affecting our services and the people who use them.
+We evaluate the impact and effectiveness of our services and also collaborate with universities, other community service providers and government agencies on research and policy projects.

-Our research supports our efforts to stand alongside people in need and speak up on their behalf in a way that truly represents their needs.
-Our findings also contribute to discussions about key and emerging issues in the Australian media, academia, business and the community.
+Our research supports Mission Australia’s efforts to stand alongside people in need and speak up on their behalf in a way that truly represents their needs.
+Our research findings also contribute to discussions about key and emerging issues with government, in the media, the community services sector, academia, business and the community.

 Learnings from our research and evaluation help us to plan and develop new services and re-shape existing programs to make sure we meet evolving community needs.